-Project Self-Sufficiency (PSS) assists low-income, single parents in achieving economic independence from governmental assistance through education and intensive case management.
-PSS is coordinated through the Recreation, Human, and Cultural Services Division of the Community Services Department.
+Project Self-Sufficiency assists low-income, single parents in achieving economic independence from governmental assistance through education and intensive case management.
+PSS is coordinated through the Recreation, Human and Cultural Services Division of the Community Services Department.

 Partnering with the City of Huntington Beach, The Project Self Sufficiency Foundation is a 501 (c) (3) nonprofit organization.
 The purpose of the foundation is to seek financial contributions for child care, transportation, scholarships, dental, and other needed services such as a food pantry.
 The PSS staff is responsible for providing direct services to the participants on a daily basis.

-Project Self-Sufficiency began in 1985, when the City participated in the U.S. Department of Housing and Urban Development's national Project Self-Sufficiency Program.
+Project Self-Sufficiency began in 1985, when the city participated in the U.S. Department of Housing and Urban Development's national Project Self-Sufficiency Program.
 Since then, the Huntington Beach program has gained national recognition as one of the best in the country.
 The PSS program is proud to be celebrating 25 years of service to single parent families in Huntington Beach.
-PSS Has helped over 500 local families to achieve economic self sufficiency.

-Project Self-Sufficiency parents must be single, low income, and highly motivated to work toward achieving a career which will support their family.
-Applicants must live, work, or attend school in the City of Huntington Beach or be referred to the program from a shelter in Orange County.
-Clients must be already enrolled in school and have successfully completed the semester immediately prior to coming into our program.
+Project Self-Sufficiency parents must be single, low income and highly motivated to work toward achieving a career which will support their family.
+Applicants must live, work or attend school in the City of Huntington Beach or be referred to the program from a shelter in Orange County.

 Each Project Self-Sufficiency parent benefits by defining their goals and building a reasonable strategy with their case manager.
 These strategies include intensive case management, enrollment in college or a technical training program, child care and book reimbursement, financial counseling, and addressing personal issues and other barriers to their success.